edakturk14/fuel-dapp-template/blog.md

 ## Getting started w/Fuel

 Fuel is the fastest execution layer for modular blockchains.
 In the modular blockchain, the Execution, data availability and Consensus are separate layers, and Fuel is the execution layer.
+Fuel network is created by Fuel Labs who is also creating the full suite of developer tools for building on Fuel including the Sway programming langauge.

 #### Fuel Features